aiden/terraform-aws-cloudwatch-to-syslog-server/README.md

 ## License

-cloudwatch_to_syslog_server is licensed under the MIT License.
+cloudwatch-to-syslog-server is licensed under the MIT License.